cmda-bt/be-course-17-18/week-1.md

 > Silhouette by [**@kc_gertenbach**][profile-cover-author].

 In this assignment you’ll learn the basics of Git, GitHub, and Markdown.
-You’ll also customise your Bash prompt to make it more useful.
+You’ll also learn about aliases and customise your Bash prompt to make it more useful.

 #### Synopsis